 - Authors must submit their manuscripts electronically by using the online submission system.

 - Authors must read and conform to publication ethics .

 - Manuscripts should be limited to 8,500 words (including references, appendices, etc.).

-- Manuscripts must be submitted in MS Word with a title, abstract (not to exceed 250 words) and keywords (3-4 words) both in English and Chinese.
+- Manuscripts must be submitted in MS Word with a title, abstract (not to exceed 250 words) and keywords (3-4 words) in English.

 - Manuscripts must be double spaced.

 - Manuscripts should not contain any self-identifying references to ensure anonymous review.